AgonConsole8/agon-docs/docs/MOS-API.md

 ## The MOS API

 MOS API calls can be executed from a classic 64K Z80 segment or whilst the eZ80 is running in 24-bit ADL mode.
 For classic mode, 16 bit registers are passed as pointers to the MOS commands; these are automatically promoted to 24 bit by adding the MB register to bits 16-23 of the register.
-When running in ADL mode, a 24-bit register will be passed, but MB must be set to 0.
+When running in ADL mode, a 24-bit register will be passed, but MB must be set to `0`.

+Many, but not all, of the MOS API calls will return a [status code](#status-codes) in the `A` register.
+This status code will indicate the success or failure of the operation.
+If the operation was successful, the status code will be `0`.
+If the operation failed, the status code will be non-zero, and will indicate the nature of the failure.
+Some API calls, such as those for I2C communications or string comparisons, use different sets of status codes, which will be documented in the API call's description.

+As of MOS 3.0, all API calls that accept an kind of filepath string as a parameter, whether that is to a filename or a directory, will support the use of [system variables](mos/System-Variables.md) and [custom file paths](mos/System-Variables.md#path-variables) within the string.
+These will automatically be handled by the API.
+This allows for more flexible and powerful file handling in your applications.

 The following MOS commands are supported: